-I’ve taken these courses myself and found them very useful in learning how to write engaging travel blogs and avoid the cliches and other mistakes that aspiring travel writers tend to make.
+I have done both of his travel writing courses and found them very useful in learning how to write engaging travel blogs and avoid the cliches and other mistakes that aspiring travel writers tend to make.

 #3.
 Choose a travel writing niche

-There are already a lot of travel bloggers out there, so it’s important to find a niche that isn’t oversaturated and that you can easily create content for.
+There are already a lot of travel bloggers out there, so it’s important to find a niche that isn’t oversaturated and for which you can easily create content.
 Here are a few tips for choosing a travel blogging niche: